AdobeDocs/experience-manager-pattern-detection.en/help/dg.md

   * Long running jobs should be avoided if possible.

 * `unsupported.asset.api`
-  * Please use [aem-upload](https://github.com/adobe/aem-upload) for the deprecated APIs of AssetManager.
+  * Instead of using the unsupported APIs of Asset Manager, please use [aem-upload](https://github.com/adobe/aem-upload).
 * Please reach out to our [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.